1993–94 Boston Bruins season: Regular season

 The Bruins had 2,980 shots on goal during the regular season, second only to the Detroit Red Wings.
 They tied the Buffalo Sabres and Tampa Bay Lightning for the fewest power-play goals against (58).
 On Sunday, March 27, 1994, the Bruins scored three short-handed goals in a 6–4 win over the Washington Capitals.

 Final standings

 Playoffs

-In the Conference Quarter-Finals the Bruins met the defending champion Montreal Canadiens led by goalie Patrick Roy.
+In the Conference Quarterfinals the Bruins met the defending champion Montreal Canadiens led by goalie Patrick Roy.
 The Bruins finished the season one point ahead of the Canadiens but had a losing 1–2–2 record over the season series between the two teams.
 The opening round playoff series was back and forth with the Canadiens holding a 3–2 series lead by Game 5.
 The Bruins rallied and won the last two games of the series in order to advance to the next round.
 This was the last time the Bruins reached at least the second round until the 1998–99 season.